 Learn what might raise a red flag at the meeting of creditors.

 In most cases, you’ll have provided verifying documents to the trustee before the meeting of creditors.
-For instance, it’s common to send the trustee paycheck stubs, bank and retirement statements, and income tax returns.
-Some trustees require additional documents.
-And in some courts, you’ll file the documents with the court.
+It’s common to send the trustee paycheck stubs, bank and retirement statements, and income tax returns.
+Some trustees require additional documents, and in some courts, you’ll file the documents with the court.

 You shouldn’t need to bring much to the hearing other than:

-You’ll likely want to bring a set of bankruptcy paperwork to refer to, too, or anything else the trustee indicates you should bring.
+You’ll likely want to bring a set of bankruptcy paperwork to refer to, too, along with anything else the trustee indicates will be needed.
 If you’re not sure if the item is appropriate, consult with an attorney.

-Parking around a courthouse or a court facility can be notoriously difficult.
+Parking around a courthouse or a court facility can be notoriously tricky.
 It’s a good idea to make plans for parking before the meeting so you can arrive about fifteen minutes early.
-There might be several trustees holding meetings at the same time and the extra time should allow you to find the right room.
+There might be several trustees holding meetings simultaneously, and the extra time should allow you to find the right room.

-The trustee will ask a series of routine questions the trustee must ask every debtor.
-The trustee will then ask any particular questions that arise in your case.
+The trustee will ask a series of routine questions that must be asked of every debtor.
+The trustee will then ask about any particular problems that arise in your case.
 Most bankruptcy attorneys can predict what the trustee will ask and explain the situation ahead of time—to both you and the trustee.

 Typical questions include: